pkgcloud/pkgcloud/docs/providers/rackspace/README.md

 #### region

 `region` specifies which region of a service to use.
-For example, when you authenticate with the US endpoint for compute, you have the option of either `DFW` or `ORD`.
+For example, when you authenticate with the global endpoint for compute, you have the option of either `DFW`, `ORD`, or `SYD`.
 The default region is `DFW`.
 Previous pkgcloud versions did not let you specify which region you used, so all calls were against `DFW`.

 ##### Specifying a custom region